python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-This would be more explicit that the filling will be done, as strictly speaking the ``license`` key is not (and cannot be) specified in ``pyproject.toml``, and satisfies a stricter interpretation of the letter of the previous :pep:`621` specification that this PEP revises.
+This would be more explicit that the filling will be done, as strictly speaking the ``license`` key is not (and cannot be) specified in ``pyproject.toml``, and satisfies a stricter interpretation of the letter of the previous :pep:`621` specification that PEP 639 revises.

-However, this doesn't seem to be necessary, because it is simply using the static, verbatim literal value of the ``license`` key, as specified strictly in this PEP.
+However, this doesn't seem to be necessary, because it is simply using the static, verbatim literal value of the ``license`` key, as specified strictly in PEP 639.
 Therefore, any conforming tool can trivially, deterministically and unambiguously derive this using only the static data in the ``pyproject.toml`` file itself.

-Furthermore, this actually adds significant ambiguity, as it means the value could get filled arbitrarily by other tools, which would in turn compromise and conflict with the value of the new ``License-Expression`` field, which is why such is explicitly prohibited by this PEP.
-Therefore, not marking it as ``dynamic`` will ensure it is only handled in accordance with this PEP's requirements.
+Furthermore, this actually adds significant ambiguity, as it means the value could get filled arbitrarily by other tools, which would in turn compromise and conflict with the value of the new ``License-Expression`` field, which is why such is explicitly prohibited by PEP 639.
+Therefore, not marking it as ``dynamic`` will ensure it is only handled in accordance with PEP 639's requirements.

 Finally, users explicitly being told to mark it as ``dynamic``, or not, to